 Regarded as a lodging innovator, Mr. Marriott began shifting the company’s business model in the late 1970s from hotel ownership to property management and franchising.
 His strategic decision allowed the company to accelerate its growth and broaden its leadership position.
 That transformation culminated in the company’s split in 1993 into Marriott International, a hotel management and franchising company, headed by Mr. Marriott, and Host Marriott International, a hotel ownership company chaired by his brother, Richard Marriott.

 Mr. Marriott has also worked to compile the greatest portfolio of lodging brands, ranging from limited service to luxury hotels and resorts.
-The company operates and franchises hotels and licenses vacation ownership resorts under 18 brands, including Marriott Hotels & Resorts, The Ritz-Carlton, JW Marriott, Bulgari, EDITION, Renaissance, Gaylord Hotels, Autograph Collection, AC Hotels by Marriott, Courtyard, Fairfield Inn & Suites, SpringHill Suites, Residence Inn, TownePlace Suites, Marriott Executive Apartments, Marriott Vacation Club, Grand Residences by Marriott, and The Ritz-Carlton Destination Club.
+The company operates and franchises hotels and licenses vacation ownership resorts under 18 brands, including Marriott Hotels, The Ritz-Carlton, JW Marriott, Bulgari, EDITION, Renaissance, Gaylord Hotels, Autograph Collection, AC Hotels by Marriott, Courtyard, Fairfield Inn & Suites, SpringHill Suites, Residence Inn, TownePlace Suites, Marriott Executive Apartments, Marriott Vacation Club, Grand Residences by Marriott and The Ritz‑Carlton Destination Club.

 Mr. Marriott serves on the board of The J. Willard & Alice S. Marriott Foundation.
-He is a member of the National Business Council and the Executive Committee of the World Travel & Tourism Council.
+He is a member of the Executive Committee of the World Travel & Tourism Council.
 Mr. Marriott has served on the Board of Trustees of the National Geographic Society, as director of the United States Naval Academy Foundation, chairman of the President’s Export Council (PEC) and a member of the Secure Borders Open Doors Advisory Committee (SBODAC) and the U.S. Travel and Tourism Advisory Board (TTAB).
-He also recently served as chairman of the Mayo Clinic Capital Campaign.
+He also recently served as chairman of the Mayo Clinic Capital Campaign, and has served on the board of General Motors Board.

 Mr. Marriott attended St. Albans School in Washington, D.C., earned a B.S. degree in banking and finance from the University of Utah and served as an officer in the United States Navy.
-He is an active member of The Church of Jesus Christ of Latter‑day Saints.
+He is an active member of The Church of Jesus Christ of Latter day Saints.
 He is married to the former Donna Garff.
-They have four children, 15 grandchildren and seven great grandchildren.
+They are the parents of four children, and they have 15 grandchildren and nine great grandchildren.

 Arne M. Sorenson †